 Leave to cool completely in the pan.

-Add the butter, salt & cream stir until smooth.
+Add the butter, salt & milk stir until smooth.
 Remove from heat and mix in the vanilla.

 Set aside to cool slightly, then pour over the cooled shortbread.